 Tito Vilanova insists too much has been made of a heated on-pitch discussion involving David Villa and Lionel Messi, an instance that occured during Barcelona's hard-fought 2-0 victory over Granada.

-The Catalan side was frustrated for large periods of the game and that appeared to boil over when Villa engaged in a heated debate with his teammate after Messi failed to pass him the ball.
+The Catalan side were frustrated for large periods of the game and that appeared to boil over when Villa engaged in a heated debate with his team-mate after Messi failed to pass him the ball.

 Messi also appeared on Barca TV to refute suggestions of a bust-up: "Do not look for problems where there are none.
 Villa and I get along very well, it was just normal banter during games."

 Barca's fifth league victory in a row, courtesy of a late Xavi strike and Borja Gomez own-goal, puts the Blaugrana a massive 11 points clear of reigning Liga champions Real Madrid, although Jose Mourinho's outfit are due to face Rayo Vallecano on Sunday.

 "What was important was to make it 15 points out of 15," Vilanova continued.

 "I don't feel pressure, or any obligations.
 I knew what would be asked of me from the start, and I dared to try my hand."